Oral Presentation Guidelines

 Our events are designed to be as interactive and frank as possible.
 All speakers and participants are encouraged to participate in their own personal capacity.

-Participants are encouraged to contribute in their own personal capacity
+Participants are encouraged to contribute to their own personal capacity

 Speak loudly and clearly.